Attacking Misinformation Detection Using Adversarial Examples Generated by Language Models: Related work

 \section{Related work}

-The investigation of adversarial examples was initially proposed for image classification \citep{Szegedy2013} and the extension of the framework to the text domain is challenging due to discrete nature of the medium \citep{Zhang2020b}.
-The work on adversary-aware text classification can be traced back to spam filters \citep{Dalvi2004}.
-More specifically in the misinformation domain, the fact-checking task was the first to be investigated for robustness \citep{Hidey2020,Zhou2019b}, followed by fake news detection \citep{Ali2021a,Koenders2021}.
+The investigation of AEs was initially proposed for image classification \citep{Szegedy2013} and the extension of the framework to the text domain is challenging due to discrete nature of the medium \citep{Zhang2020b}.
+In the misinformation domain, the fact-checking task was the first to be investigated for robustness \citep{Hidey2020,Zhou2019b}, followed by fake news detection \citep{Ali2021a,Koenders2021}.

-A systematic analysis of AEs in credibility assessment, covering various tasks, attackers and victims, was performed through the BODEGA framework \citep{Przybya2023}, highlighting the vulnerabilities that affects also very large models.
+A systematic analysis of AEs in credibility assessment, covering various tasks, attackers and victims, was performed through the BODEGA framework \citep{verifying_robustness}, highlighting the vulnerabilities that affects also very large models.
 This line was extended through the \textit{InCrediblAE} shared task \citep{clef-checkthat:2024:task6} organised at \textit{CheckThat!} evaluation lab \cite{clef-checkthat:2024-lncs}.
 The submitted solutions can be broadly divided into those relying on character changes (e.g. swapping \textit{0} for \textit{O}) \citep{clef-checkthat:2024:sinai,clef-checkthat:2024:turquaz,clef-checkthat:2024:texttrojaners}, replacing words according to the candidates from language models \citep{clef-checkthat:2024:palori,clef-checkthat:2024:openfact}, or both \citep{clef-checkthat:2024:mmu}.
 We can also mention XARELLO \citep{przybyla-etal-2024-know}, which is using the BODEGA data, but with a different usage scenario: assuming that the attacker is performing multiple attacks on the same victim in the \textit{adaptation} phase and thus can learn what modifications are successful.
 This process, powered by reinforcement learning, can allow to greatly reduce the number of queries in the test phase, but might not be possible if the victim is updated frequently.
+Additionally, the robustness analysis has also been performed to test attacks on the task of machine-generated text detection \cite{wang-etal-2024-raft}.